sirarthur3/vsts-docs/docs/pipelines/process/templates.md

     jobs:
     - job: A
       steps:
-      - script: echo This will get sandwiched between SetupMyBuildTools and PublishMyTelemetry.
+      - script: Write-Output This will get sandwiched between SetupMyBuildTools and PublishMyTelemetry.
     - job: B
       steps:
-      - script: echo So will this!
+      - script: Write-Output So will this!
 ```

 You can also manipulate the properties of whatever you're iterating over.